darnellw/statistics/README.md

 Simple bash scripts that perform various statistical analyses on data sets.
 Various examples of quantitative test data are available in each script's individual directory for convenience.

 ## **basic_stats.sh**
-Outputs descriptive statistics of quantitative data sets contained in .txt files.
-Accepts two arguments: the name of the .txt file and an optional `IFS` specifier string (current options are `semicolon` and `comma`).
+Outputs descriptive statistics of quantitative data sets contained in text files.
+Accepts two arguments: the name of the .txt file and an optional `IFS` specifier string (current options are `space`, `comma` and `semicolon`).
 For example, to analyze data elements separated by newlines or spaces (default, assuming `IFS` is set to `' \t\n'`):
 ```
 ./basic_stats.sh data_1.txt